Yakima-Teng/gitbook-plugin-folding-chapters/README.md

-#Expandable chapters for GitBook
+#Enable your GitBook with folding chapters
 ==============

-This plugin adds an icon to each chapter, that has a child and css states for the child list to collapse/expand ones.
+| This plugin adds an icon to each chapter, that has a child and css states for the child list to collapse/expand ones.

+This plugin is built on base of [gitbook-plugin-expandable-chapters](https://github.com/DomainDrivenArchitecture/gitbook-plugin-expandable-chapters): I found that plugin not available in my gitbook, so I made some changes to it.

 ### How to use it?